-You can use Station Monitor to connect to a hunt-group call and hear both parties, but you cannot be heard by either one. inter-station Monitor stops if the hunt group member terminates or transfers the call.
-You can barge-in or "steal" monitored calls, as described in the following sections.
+You can use Station Monitor to connect to a hunt-group call and hear both parties, but you cannot be heard by either one.
+Station Monitor stops if the hunt group member terminates or transfers the call.
+You can barge-in to or "steal" monitored calls, as described in the following sections.
 You can also record the call.
-See "Using Record-A-Call" on page 46 for more information about recording calls.
+See "Using Meet-Me Conferencing" on page 54 for more information about recording calls.